Our Employment Law Solicitors can help you if you’ve suffered from discrimination at work because of a disability.

 What is the Definition of a Disability?

-Some medical conditions are automatically treated as being a disability.
-These include conditions such as a cancer diagnosis, but in most cases, the definition above must be satisfied to make a claim for disability discrimination at work.
+Some medical conditions are automatically treated as satisfying the legal definition of a disability.
+These include conditions such as cancer and HIV.

-‘Long Term’ can include recurring health conditions, but usually reflects conditions which have lasted 12 months, are likely to last at least 12 months or are likely to last for the rest of a person’s life.
+The words ‘Long Term’ can include recurring health conditions, but generally means conditions which have lasted at least 12 months, are likely to last at least 12 months or are likely to last for the rest of your life.

 Types of Disability Discrimination at Work Claims